enkidevs/curriculum/General/Networking/network-interfaces-tools.md

 ```

 [2:activate/deactivate]
-Instead of using the `up/down` flags, specialised equivalent commands are available(The same command is used on all distributions):
+Instead of using the `up/down` flags, specialized equivalent commands are available(the same command is used on all distributions):

 ```
-$ ifconfig eth0 up
+$ ifup eth0
-$ ifconfig eth0 down
+$ ifdown eth0
 ```